-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Other Employee Benefit Trust Fund, managed by the Health Service System, a department of the City, as of and for the years ended June 30, 2014 and 2013, and the respective changes in financial position, for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Other Employee Benefit Trust Fund, managed by the Health Service System, a department of the City, as of June 30, 2015 and 2014, and the changes in financial position, for the years then ended in accordance with U.S. generally accepted accounting principles.